Snapchat/KeyDB-docs/docs/commands.md

     KeyDB.set_repl(KeyDB.REPL_ALL)
     KeyDB.call('set','C','3')

-After running the above script, the result is that only keys A and C will be created on replicas and AOF.
+After running the above script, the result is that only the keys A and C will be created on the replicas and AOF.

 #### Global variables protection